yolodin/SlackOPS-Preprocessor/README.md

 # SlackOPS Preprocessor

 This repository contains the AI/NLP backend pipeline for processing Slack support threads from help channels.
-It is the first stage of a larger system designed to analyze support interactions, extract insights, and identify automation opportunities in engineering environments.
+It's the first stage of a system designed to analyze support interactions, extract insights, and identify automation opportunities in engineering environments.

 ## Overview